Sydney cityscape and harbour representing Australian property investment

 Net Rental Yield

 The real return — subtracts management fees, insurance, maintenance, and other expenses.
-This is your true pocketed ROI.
+This is your true ROI.

 Smart investors use both: gross yield for initial screening, then net yield for the final decision.
 But yield isn't everything — a property with modest yield can still be an outstanding long-term investment if capital appreciation is strong.